isaacHagoel/todo-replicache-sveltekit/README.md

 - [x] refactor the bulk operations to use updatedBy
 - [x] add indication to the undo and redo button whenever a conflict removes actions
 - [x] how does the undo manager deal with rollback of an optimistic update?
-- [] the whole situation around user coming back from being offline is problematic, we probably want to check for conflicts and warning the user before pushing, this might not affect undo/redo though - as long as all the changes are made in order, in one transaction and on top of all previous changes
+- [x] the whole situation around user coming back from being offline is problematic, we probably want to check for conflicts and warning the user before pushing, this might not affect undo/redo though - as long as all the changes are made in order, in one transaction and on top of all previous changes
-- [] code todos
+- [x] clean console logs
-- [] consider a pre-exec that "goes" to the element that will be affected
+- [x] consider a pre-exec that "goes" to the element that will be affected
-- [] address the todos in the code
+- [x] address the todos in the code
 - [] improve this readme
 - [] improve the main readme

+Future enhancements:
+// add event listeners on ctrl+z, shift+ctrl+z
+// what about disabling the undo/redo as the user types in an input to avoid conflict with the browser undo redo? or do we prevent default?
+// the idea of pre-exec to scroll the affected element into view before operating on it
+// if there was text involved how would that integrate (need to restore selection and avoid having two separate undo stacks)
+// max entries (and taking options in general)
-- [] extract library?
+// extract library?
-- [] what about tests?
+// what about tests?
+// persist the undo/redo stack per user in Replicache

 # todo-replicache-sveltekit